Fourfinger92/ox_inventory-meets-weaponwheel/README.md

 ox_inventory meets weaponwheel with hotbar controllable via exports for the user

-You can find a little demo here: https://youtu.be/hHSZef8WDfU
+You can find an *updated* demo here: https://youtu.be/zZFSzWLmz_0

 I made some changes in the files that I provide here to have a weapon wheel, hotbar, or a combination of both controlable via exports.
 So you can implement them in your own commands or UI.